ismayil08/curly-robot/README.md

 # curly-robot
-İ am beginner to programming. İ hope i can do great project.
+İ am beginner to programming. İ hope i can do great projects.